truongdinhduc-ecombest/github-workflows/README.md

 Reviewers should use **"Squash and merge"** when merging PRs.

 - **Why:** This combines all intermediate commits (e.g., `wip`, `typo fix`) into a single, clean commit on the `main` branch.
-- **Result:** The git history remains clean and aligns perfectly with the generated Changelog.
+- **Result:** The git history remains clean and aligns perfectly with the generated changelog.

 ---